ASP.NET Core Sessions Usage

 Using ASP.NET Core Sessions For Multiple Caches

-To utilize multiple caches with ASP.NET Core Sessions, modify your HomeController.cs to use the IDistributedCacheFactory, enabling dynamic cache selection for session management based on specific cache configurations.
+To utilize multiple caches with ASP.NET Core Sessions, modify your HomeController.cs to use IDistributedCacheFactory, enabling dynamic cache selection for session management based on specific cache configurations.

 public class HomeController : Controller